AndrewKeig/fastify-api-with-json-schema/README.md

 # fastify-api-with-json-schema

 ### Introduction
-This repository is a simple boilerplate for fastify, with json schema validation running of a swagger file.
+This repository is a simple boilerplate for fastify, with json schema validation running of an external swagger file.

 ### API/Routes